home-assistant-libs/python-supervisor-client/.github/CONTRIBUTING.md

 1. Search our repository for open or closed [pull requests][prs] that relates to your submission.
 You don't want to duplicate effort.

-2. You may merge the pull request in once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.
+2. You may merge the pull request in once you have the sign-off of another developer, or if you do not have permission to do that, you may request the reviewer to merge it for you.

 [github]: https://github.com/home-assistant-libs/python-supervisor-client/issues
 [prs]: https://github.com/home-assistant-libs/python-supervisor-client/pulls